asarturas/streaming-app-example/README.md

 #### Notable limitations and edge cases:

-- If visit spans two hours (starts at 11:50, ends at 12:20), then it will be considered only towards the later hour from 12:00 to 13:00;
+- If visit spans two hours (starts at 11:50, ends at 12:20), then it will be considered only towards the first hour from 11:00 to 12:00, but the stats will include the later hour from 12:00 to 13:00;
 - Single incorrect message would kill the stream;
 - Analytics calculation is not parallel;
 - A lot of operations on dates might be contributing to slowness;